 - Small seeds, such as lobelia, pansies and snapdragons, can be sown now in trays.

-- Plant bulbs at the right depth as shown on their labels to ensure they flower and are safe from pests.
+- Plant bulbs at the depth shown on their labels.
 It is not too late to continue planting spring-flowering bulbs such as daffodils, jonquils, freesias, irises, lachenalias, Sparaxis, babianas and ixias.

 What to harvest

 - There is usually a glut of ripe edibles at the beginning of autumn.
 Carry on harvesting beans, chillies, capsicum, celery, courgettes, cucumber, leeks, lettuce, peas, potatoes, pumpkin, tomatoes, eggplants and sweetcorn.

 - Jerusalem artichokes will be ready to be dug up and roasted through autumn.

 - Continue to harvest late varieties of apples, pears, feijoas, figs, guava, passionfruit and blackberries as they ripen.

 - Collect ripe seed from crops such as peas, beans and other vegetables (except for F1 hybrids which do not come true from seed).

 - Collect seeds from annuals such as marigolds, sunflowers and sweet peas to save for next year.

 - Pick any late flowering asters, Helenium, daisies and roses for the vase.

 Shrubs & Perennials

 - Prepare beds for autumn planting by working compost and lime into the soil.

 - Continue removing spent blooms from perennials as they finish flowering.

 - Autumn through winter is the best time to plant trees and fruit trees, as the soil is still warm.
 They will then establish roots over the winter and spring months: a tree planted in the right season with mulch around it will need less water come the summer months.
 For more information about planting trees, click here.

 - Lawns will establish well if sown now and regularly watered, as the soil is still warm and relatively few weeds germinate compared to spring.

 - Turf can also be laid in autumn.
 Make sure it is kept well-watered through the drier months.